colejd/colejd.github.io/content/blog/opencv-tip-arrays/index.md

 title: "OpenCV, InputArray, OutputArray, and You"
 subtitle: "Improve your code with *one easy trick!*"
 description: "Improve your code with *one easy trick!*"
+excerptOverride: "OpenCV has many nice things that aren't immediately apparent.
+Here's a tip I found digging through the source code."
 author: Jon
 layout: post
 date: 2019-03-13